Roland SC-55: CM-32P and MT-32 emulation

-MT-32 Emulation Samples
+MT-32 emulation samples

-The Roland SC-55's CM-32P and MT-32 emulation is based on using preset sounds of the actual devices without utilizing programmable memory or actual device synthesis techniques.
-This results in poor emulation for software titles relying on custom programmable MT-32 sounds as demonstrated by the introduction of the Sierra On-Line game Space Quest III: The Pirates of Pestulon.
+The Roland SC-55's CM-32P and MT-32 emulation is based on using preset sounds of the actual devices without using programmable memory or actual device synthesis techniques.
+This results in poor emulation for software relying on custom programmable MT-32 sounds, as demonstrated by the introduction of the Sierra On-Line game Space Quest III: The Pirates of Pestulon.

-Software titles supporting the Roland MT-32 but not utilizing its memory are emulated with better results as demonstrated by the introduction song from Origin Systems' Ultima VI: The False Prophet.
+Emulation for software supporting the Roland MT-32 but not using its memory is better, as demonstrated by the introduction song from Origin Systems' Ultima VI: The False Prophet.

 Use in media

+It was used in the soundfont for Microsoft Windows.

 The sounds of the SC-55 (or any other similar Roland products) can be recognized in various television jingles and production music during the 1990s.
 It is also notable for its use in various episodes of British television series Mr. Bean.